dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 **_Due to a nondisclosure agreement, identifying characteristics and some parameters of the project have been left out._**

 I worked on a project where we tested a prototype of a redesigned community support forum.
-The client's primary goal was to update an outdated community support forum and test the user experience of specific forum features.
-They were also interested in how users navigated the information architecture of the new forum.
+The client's primary goal was to update an outdated community support forum and test the user experience of new forum features conceptualized by designers.
+In addition, they were also interested in how users navigated the information architecture of the new forum.

 With a team of four other researchers, we worked with the client and delivered an insightful report with a variety of deliverables.
 My role involved coordinating respondents, creating research material, conducting usability test sessions, and analyzing the data into actionable insights.